ryan-hmd/bible-ref-parser/README.md

     const parsedRef = parseQuery("Matthew 28:18-20");
     if (parsedRef.type === "RANGE") {
         const [startIndex, stopIndex] = parsedRef.verses;
-        // you logic for a range
+        // your logic for a range
     }
     else if (parsedRef.type === "MAP") {
         for(const verse of parsedRef.verses) {